Things to Know Before Moving to New York City

 Living in the City That Never Sleeps Will Create Interesting Stories

 Have you ever heard that this is the place where dreams are made?
-Well, with numerous job opportunities in big multinational corporations, top-notch schools, and many entertainment options, you will see how this is true.
+Well, with numerous job opportunities in big multinational corporations, top-notch schools, and many entertainment options, you will see how this is true after moving to NYC.

 Being here might seem like living in a movie set, with cars honking, people walking fast, and bright city lights.
-Whatever the reason why you’re moving to NYC, you can rest assured that you will experience things that will become exciting stories for your grandchildren and their friends (and your friends as well) one day.
+Whatever might be your reasons to move and change the address, you can rest assured that you will experience things that will become exciting stories for your grandchildren and their friends (and your friends as well) one day.